 There are multiple grants and other sources of support available for those who are struggling with their gas and electricity costs.

-Suppliers are expected to have taken steps to roll out free smart meters to all UK households by the end of June 2021.
+Suppliers are expected to have taken all reasonable steps to roll out free smart meters to all UK households by the end of December 2021.

 These meters automatically send your energy usage to your utility company, so you’ll benefit from more accurate bills and direct debits.
 You’ll also be given a handheld display unit that shows you real time details of your energy usage and how much it costs.